MerlinVR/UdonSharp/README.md

 - User defined methods with parameters and return values.
 (This does not currently support method overloads, default parameter values, or `ref`/`params` parameters)

 ## Differences from regular Unity C# to note
-- For the best experience making UdonSharp scripts, make your scripts inheret from `UdonSharpBehavior` instead of `MonoBehaviour`
+- For the best experience making UdonSharp scripts, make your scripts inherit from `UdonSharpBehavior` instead of `MonoBehaviour`
 - `Instantiate()` uses a method named `VRCInstantiate()` currently since VRC handles instantiate differently.
 - The template variants of functions like `GetComponent<Transform>()` do not work currently, this is high priority.
 But you can use the type argument versions of them for now by calling `(Transform)GetComponent(typeof(Transform))`, it's just a little more verbose.
 - Udon currently only supports array `[]` collections and by extension UdonSharp only supports arrays at the moment.
 It looks like they might support `List<T>` at some point, but it is not there yet.
+- User defined methods currently cannot be recursive.
+They will technically compile, but will likely break because all invocations of a function currently share the same "stack" variables.
+Support for this is planned as an optional attribute since implementing recursion with Udon's primitives makes it very performance heavy.